 The Samick Sage offers improved accuracy because of the total length of the bow standing at 62 inches.
 It is superior in accuracy compared to recurve bows that are shorter.
 This bow weighs 3.4lbs and is a bit heavy, especially for archers who are used to lighter bows; you may need a few days to get used.
 With the comfortable grip, you are assured of comfortable aiming and the bow does not have enough vibration to make any noticeable accuracy problems.
 You will not have any problems hitting 30 to 40-yard targets with this bow with the right draw.

 #2 Sage 2″ Spyder Takedown Recurve Bow – NEW Model

 The Spyder Takedown recurve bow is the new improved version of the classic Samick Sage model.
 It is referred to as Sage 2 by archers and has quickly become a favorite for most.
 This bow features a new redwood finish riser, round edges, reinforced limb tip, limb pockets and flush limb bolts.
 It is nothing short of elegant and whereas it is a high-end bow, it comes at a very affordable price.

 - Sleek redwood riser that is bolstered up

 - Left and right handed

-This bow measures 62 inches and has a draw weight of 20 to 60 lbs and can therefore be used by beginners and advanced archers without any problems.
-Considering that it is left and right handed, the convenience and suitability is increased.
-The smoothened edges on riser for a comfortable grip and lighter weight of this bow offers you a hunting experience that is more comfortable.
+This bow measures 62 inches and has a draw weight of 20 to 60 lbs and can, therefore, be used by beginners and advanced archers without any problems.
+Considering that it is left and right handed, the convenience and suitability are increased.
+The smoothened edges on the riser for a comfortable grip and lighter weight of this bow offers you a hunting experience that is more comfortable.
 The spyder takedown recurve bow is a durable bow that is bound to serve you for years with proper care.